GRCDEV/ArduSim/help/setup.md

         git checkout tags/Copter-3.5.7
         git submodule update --init --recursive

     The first command clones the project in the local folder *ardupilot*.
 The last uploaded version of ArduPilot is usually unstable, and we highly recommend to downgrade to the latest stable version for ArduCopter.
-In the cloned webpage open de *Branch* drop-down list, select the tab *Tags*, look for the most up-to-date version of *Copter*, and put in the second line the tag found.
-ArduSim has been tested with ArduCopter version 3.5.7.
+In the cloned webpage open de *Branch* drop-down list, select the tab *Tags*, look for the most up-to-date version of *Copter*, and put in the third line the tag found.
+ArduSim has been tested with ArduCopter version 3.5.7, and we suggest to use it, as the copter parameters have been modified since then.
 The last command downloads modules needed by the target ArduPilot compilation.

 7. Make the multicopter.
 In the same *Cygwin terminal* and already within the *ardupilot* folder type: